ktonon/cog/README.markdown

 Generators
 ----------

-Very loosely, a generator is a ruby file which resides in the `project_generators_path` and looks something like this
+A generator is a ruby file which resides in the `project_generators_path` and performs its work at the time it is required.
+Here is one possibility

 ```ruby
 require 'cog'